nudoru/App-Framework/README.md

+## This is wildly out of date!
+I'm updating slowly ...

 # NORI App Framework

 [![Build Status](https://travis-ci.org/nudoru/App-Framework.svg?branch=master)](https://travis-ci.org/nudoru/App-Framework)

-Nori is a handy starting template for my JS projects based on some of the ideas of: ~~AS3 Robotlegs, Backbone, Ember + other random ideas I've found and liked.
-Based on the MVC pattern.~~ Flux and Command-Query Responsibility Segregation (CQRS) generally after reading this great post: http://jaysoo.ca/2015/02/06/what-the-flux/
+Nori is a handy starting template for my JS projects based on some ideas from: Redux, Flux, Model-View-Intent, React, Mithril and other interesting ideas.
+I created it to help me learn to be a JavaScript Ninja by implementing features that I like rather than using someone else's implementation or framework.

 Dependencies:
 - RxJS
-- GreenSock Animation Playform
+- GreenSock Animation Platform
 - Lodash
-- and my Nudoru utility classes - more information at the bottom of this article
+- my Nudoru utility classes - more information at the bottom

 ## Data Flow

-The flow of data in an application is one direction and generally follows Flux.
+The flow of data in an application is one direction and generally follows ideas from Flux.

+8/14/15 Each model data object (Map, MapCollection and SimpleModel) provide an RxJS Subject that you subscribe to via the subscribe() method and no longer dispatch change events to the global bus.
+This requires you explicitly declare a dependency on the model you want, usually in a view component.

 ```
      ┌──────────────────────────────┬──────────────────────────┐